Rene-Sackers/DyflexisExport/README.md

 # Dyflexis Export

-This tool exports work assignments from the Dyflexis planning software.
+This tool exports work assignments from the Dyflexis planning software to your Google Calendar.

-Signs in with the provided user/password, gets the HTML table for the current and coming months, and scrapes the appointments off of it.
+Signs in with the provided user/password on Dyflexis, gets the HTML table for the current and coming months, and scrapes the appointments off of it.
 It then puts them into a Google Calendar of your choice.

 ## Setup